 “If any kernel-mode device driver in your Windows system is implemented improperly and causes excessive latencies of Deferred Procedure Calls (DPCs) then probably drop-outs will occur when you use real-time audio or video streaming applications” – http://www.thesycon.de/eng/latency_check.shtml

-The worst part is that those audio/video dropouts will occur regardless if you have a single core Pentium 4 2.4 GHz processor or a quad core Core i7.
+These audio/video dropouts will occur regardless if you have a single-core Pentium 4 2.4 GHz processor or a quad-core Core i7.
 Bad coding of the drivers is usually the fault for high and very high DPC latency.

 - 24 Jul 2016: Article updated

 - 16 Mar 2012: Added some quick tips to 4.Tips & tweaks in reducing DPC latency

 - 11 Aug 2010 : Added Win 7 & Asio results to 3.1 chapter (draft version)